ykakarap/kubecon-na-22-capi-lab/6-lifecycle-hooks.md

 ```

 > **Optional**
-> If you are curious, take a look at `.status.handlers` of the `printer-extension` resource by running `kubectl get extensionconfig printer-extension -o jsonpath='{.status.handlers}'`.
-This lists down all the lifecycle events the extension server supports.
+> If you are curious, take a look at `.status.handlers` of the `printer-extension` ExtensionConfig by running:
+> ```bash
+> kubectl get extensionconfig printer-extension -o jsonpath='{.status.handlers}'
+> ```
+> This lists all lifecycle events the extension server supports.

 ## Extension in Action

 Now that we have the extension server running and registered with Cluster API let's see it in action.
 The extension server is configured to receive the following events:

-- `BeforeClusterCreate` - Receives event before the cluster topology is created.
+- `BeforeClusterCreate` - Receives an event before the cluster topology is created.
-- `AfterControlPlaneInitialized` - Receives event after the control plane is reachable for the first time.
+- `AfterControlPlaneInitialized` - Receives an event after the control plane is reachable for the first time.
-- `BeforeClusterUpgrade` - Receives event before the cluster topology is upgraded.
+- `BeforeClusterUpgrade` - Receives an event before the cluster topology is upgraded.
-- `AfterControlPlaneUpgrade` - Receives event after the control plane is upgraded and before the upgrade is propagated to MachineDeployments.
+- `AfterControlPlaneUpgrade` - Receives an event after the control plane is upgraded and before the upgrade is propagated to MachineDeployments.
-- `AfterClusterUpgrade` - Receives event after the cluster is fully upgraded.
+- `AfterClusterUpgrade` - Receives an event after the cluster is fully upgraded.
-- `BeforeClusterDelete` - Receives event before cluster is deleted.
+- `BeforeClusterDelete` - Receives an event before cluster is deleted.

 ### Create a new workload Cluster

-In this section we will create a new workload cluster and see that the extension server receives these events and logs them.
+In this section we will create a new workload cluster and observe that the extension server receives these events and logs them.

 Create a new `docker-cluster-lifecycle-hooks` workload cluster.
 ```bash